Everything you need to know

 Being a Modin counselor is an incredibly demanding job.
 Counselors are responsible for their campers 24 hours a day, seven days a week.
 Throughout the summer, we offer staff in-service training programs, and constant guidance, supervision and feedback.
 All staff participate in a lengthy, in-depth training program prior to the start of the camp season.
 Most staff find that their summer at Modin invariably proves to be the most memorable and enriching experience of their lives.
 They will develop a life long bond with their campers and leave Modin as better, richer people.

-One hundred percent of our general counselors are Jewish, and many of our specialty staff are not.
+While virtually all general counselors are Jewish, many of our specialty staff are not.
 While we hold it important that our campers have strong Jewish role models in each bunk, it is equally important that we find the most qualified, professional and caring instructors in each of our specialty areas.
-For many years, Modin has recruited amazing individuals from places such as Australia, New Zealand, South Africa and the United Kingdom to head-up and to teach programs in pioneering, swimming, tennis, canoeing, water-skiing, etc. These individuals bring tremendous energy and enthusiasm to our program and have a deep respect for the Jewish culture.
+For many years, Modin has recruited amazing individuals from places such as Australia, New Zealand, and the United Kingdom to head-up and to teach programs in pioneering, swimming, tennis, canoeing, water-skiing, etc. These individuals bring tremendous energy and enthusiasm to our program and have a deep respect for the Jewish culture.

 On average, each bunk is made up of 4 counselors and 12 campers who are generally grouped by grade.
 All staff except administrative, medical, and support staff live in the cabins with the children.

-At Modin, we organize our camper body into four units: lower, middle, junior and senior.
+At Modin, we organize our camper body into the following units:

 The program for our lower and middle unit campers is designed to impart many basic skills on them, such as swimming, team sports, tennis, etc. There is less freedom and more structure in their program, although all of our campers do have an opportunity to exercise their own choice in our afternoon elective program.
 Our teen campers have much more flexibility in designing a program to suit their own personal interests.
 They have a greater array of choices in selecting activities and can build on their basic skills to a higher level of proficiency.
 Our teen program also includes wilderness expeditions, community service programs, and teen tours, which allow our older campers to gain exposure to the world around them.